build-trust/ockam-website/src/content/learn/guides/enrollment/guide.md

 ### Enrollee

 The enrollee processes the enrollment bundle to create an unique encrypted enrollment message.
-This message is sentto the service.
+This message is sent to the service.

 ### Service